llm4s

 - Multimodal Generation: Support for text, image, voice, and other LLM modalities.

-- RAG (Retrieval-Augmented Generation): Built-in tools for search, embedding, and retrieval workflows.
+- RAG (Retrieval-Augmented Generation): Built-in tools for search, embedding, retrieval workflows, and RAGAS evaluation with benchmarking harness.

 - Observability: Detailed trace logging, monitoring, and analytics for debugging and performance insights.